sakamies/headcase.js/README.md

     }, false);

-The cases are checked whenever a <code>resize</code> or an <code>orientationchange</code> event is fired.
-All cases also fire an event right after <code>DOMContentLoaded</code>, so you can attach event listeners on <code>DOMContentLoaded</code> and do stuff based on cases when the page loads.
+The cases are re-checked whenever a <code>resize</code> or an <code>orientationchange</code> event is fired.
+All cases fire an initial event right after <code>DOMContentLoaded</code>, so you can attach event listeners inside your own <code>DOMContentLoaded</code> and do stuff based on cases when the page loads.
 When a media query defined in a case matches, or no longer matches, an event is dispatched, with the new state of the case in <code>event.detail.matches</code>.

 Compatibility
 ---

-So far tested on Safari, Firefox, Chrome and Opera.
-Css works on all these, but custom events are not yet supported on Safari.
+So far tested to work on the latest version of Safari, Firefox, Chrome and Opera.
 No IE testing done yet.

 TODO